sidorof/dbbase/README.md

 * Serialization functions enable expressing model data as both JSON and dictionary objects.
 This feature facilitates easy access to views.
 The views can be scaled up to include objects created by relationships with explicit control over the content, or show only the bare minimum.
 These functions can be used as part of an API.

-* Documentation functions introspect the model classes you have built and present the data objects in a format similar to Swagger / OpenAPI.
+* Document dictionaries introspect the model classes you have built and present the data objects in a format similar to Swagger / OpenAPI.
 This enables a method for communicating the details of the models.
 In addition, the functions could be wrapped into parsing functions that evaluate query strings and form data, directly from the table characteristics.
 This avoids the extra work of defining tables, and then coding a separate schema just to evaluate incoming and outgoing data.
 Finally, the doc functions could be used as a basis for unit/integration tests to ensure that all the requirements for the data have been met.

 ## Characteristics